-The XJ220 celebrates its 25th anniversary this year.
-But, from conception to race track, it was a journey fraught with trouble – as David Coulthard and David Brabham remember
+From conception to race track, the Jaguar XJ220's journey was fraught with trouble – as David Coulthard and David Brabham remember

 The McLaren F1 cast an incredibly long and dark shadow in the early 1990s.
-Alongside it the Jaguar XJ220 never had a chance to shine as bright.
-But 2017 marks the big Cat’s 25th anniversary and highlights an ever increasing appreciation for the 217mph short-lived fastest car in the world.
-Headlining the celebration was 41 of the 283 or so built being lined-up at this year’s Silverstone Classic and heading out onto the circuit.
-The crossover between road car and race track was a fitting tribute to Jaguar’s illustrious past.
+Alongside it, the Jaguar XJ220 never had a chance to shine as bright.
+Though the road-going version failed to gain the same limelight, its racing cousin helped create an ever increasing appreciation for the 217mph short-lived fastest car in the world.

 A difficult birth

 Like many of the motoring world’s finest creations, the XJ220 started life as an after-hours project.
 The aim was straightforward and attainable: to narrow the gap between Jaguar’s production cars and its racing notoriety – a gap that had been ever-growing since the 1950s.

 However, seeing the project through to fruition was strung with difficulty and compromise.
 The XJ220 was conceived with Group B racing as the target and so engineers planned a V12, all-wheel-drive flagship.
 But with Jaguar lacking the resources to see the project through, it turned to Tom Walkinshaw Racing, which was running XJR-9s in Group C competition.
 All-wheel drive was dropped in favour of a lighter and lower maintenance rear-wheel drive configuration and the V12 shipped out to be replaced by a twin-turbocharged 3.5-litre V6.